DevTrav/Pewlett-Hackard-Analysis/README.md

 - Hewlett Hackard will need to account for the "Silver Tsunami" by investing in recruitment and leadership development.
 - The Engineering department will see the highest impact, 36% of Senior staff getting ready to retire.
 - Pewlett Hackard could start initiatives with internal recruitment of Engineers from other departments.
-The initiative could serve two purposes:
+The initiative could serve three purposes:
   - Train current non-Senior Engineers on leadership skills needed to become Senior engineers.
   - Train the Engineering depart on how to collectively train and recruit new Engineers.
   - Restaff the Engineering team without the expense of external hiring